 The latter limitation was addressed by \textit{Beware and Cleanup}---a hybrid of RCBR and HPBR~\cite{gidenstam2008efficient}.
 However, this algorithm requires a programmer to write a data structure specific \textit{cleanup} procedure that changes all pointers in an unlinked record to point to \textit{current} records \textit{in the data structure}.
-This cleanup code ultimately ensures bound on garbage for data structures that allow traversing unlinked records, but the algorithm has higher overhead than either RCBR or HPBR and requires significant programmer effort [opposing P1, P3].
+This cleanup code ensures bounded garbage for data structures that allow traversing unlinked records, but the algorithm has higher overhead than either RCBR or HPBR and requires significant programmer effort [opposing P1, P3].

-\myparagraph{QSBR and EBR} both leverage an observation that, in many data structures, threads do \textit{not} carry pointers obtained in one data structure operation forward for use in a subsequent operation.
+\myparagraph{QSBR and EBR}~\cite{hart2007performance,fraser2004practical,mckenney1998read} both use the observation that, in many data structures, threads do \textit{not} carry pointers obtained in one data structure operation forward for use in a subsequent operation.
 QSBR and EBR each have a simple interface in which the programmer need only invoke a specific operation at the start and end of a data structure operation.
 Unlike the approaches above, QSBR and EBR avoid all per-record and per-access overheads.
 A thread can reclaim its garbage records whenever it detects that all other threads have started a new data structure operation (and hence \textit{forgotten} all pointers to said garbage records).
-However, in the event that a thread halts or is delayed, the amount of unreclaimed garbage can grow unboundedly (eventually exhausting system memory) [opposing P2].
+However, in the event that a thread halts or is delayed, the amount of unreclaimed garbage can grow unboundedly [opposing P2].

-The algorithm DEBRA+ that we described above was introduced by Brown in 2015~\cite{brown2015reclaiming}.
-In the same paper, an algorithm called DEBRA was proposed which, to best of our knowledge, is the fastest EBR algorithm.
-DEBRA does not bound number of unreclaimed records (garbage), but was shown to be faster than DEBRA+.
-Note that our experiments show NBR+ \textit{outperforms} DEBRA.
+DEBRA+ (described above) was introduced by Brown in 2015~\cite{brown2015reclaiming}.
+In the same paper, an algorithm called DEBRA was proposed which, to the best of our knowledge, is the fastest EBR algorithm.
+DEBRA does not bound the number of unreclaimed records (garbage), but was shown to be faster than DEBRA+.
+Note that our experiments show NBR+ often \textit{outperforms} DEBRA.